-Advanced hands-on editing and publication of the student publications, including the training and mentoring of newer staff members, under the supervision of the yearbook advisor/instructor.
+Advanced hands-on editing and publication of the student publications, including the training and mentoring of newer staff members.
 May be repeated for credit with permission.
 Does not satisfy a requirement in Writing, Literature, Humanities, or English.
 Prerequisite: ENG 413 and permission.
 Graded Pass/Fail.